Gabao-Farias/project-name-here/native-app/README.md

 Great tool to inspect all the requests coming from the app.
 Easy to install, easy to use and provides essential information about the requests.

+## Future improvements

+### Routing

+I still don't have much ground with expo based apps, I feel safer dealing with bare React Native projects which I know that there are less things under the hood that I should be aware of (like routing).
+I had some issues on the beggining of development with routing on expo that probably I wouldn't have on CRNA based apps.

+### Design System

+In this project the styles could be largely improved by providing a design system, personally I use styled-components for that, all components would be linked to theme variables, later on if the theme changes, no component would need to be updated, it would be just a matter of changing the variables values and the app would react accordingly.

+### Tests

+Tests are expensive, but as the apps starts growing, we will also start to understand their importance...
+This was out of my focus, and I would be using vitest by it's great performance and good integration with Typescript and detox for e2e tests.

 ######################################################################

 # Machine Health App (React Native Expo)